tonyrog/fuserlfile/README.md

     ]
     erl -config local.config -s fuserlfile

-Now you shoule be able to peek into the $HOME/erlfile and be able to inspect the Erlang a local directory in an other location.
+Now you should be able to peek into the $HOME/erlfile directory and be able to inspect a local root directory.